owtaylor/flagstate/README.md

 License
 -------
-metastore is distributed is distributed under the [Apache License, Version 2.0](LICENSE).
+flagstate is distributed is distributed under the [Apache License, Version 2.0](LICENSE).